-Relieve old memories with these top Photo Scanner Apps
+Relieve old memories with these top free Photo Scanner Apps

-We’ve come a long way since every photograph we took was developed and placed forever in a frame, album or more than likely a large box.
-Nowadays, most photos we take are digitally stored, which can be a significant advantage as it saves paper and physical space and also means it’s quick and easy to access images anytime on our smartphones or tablets.
+We’ve come a long way since every photograph we took was developed and placed forever in a frame, album, or more than likely a large box.
+Nowadays, most photos we take are digitally stored, which can be a significant advantage.
+It saves paper and physical space and means it’s quick and easy to access images anytime on our smartphones or tablets.
 However, what about all of those old photos you might still like to share with friends and families and cherish forever?

 An excellent solution in this instance is to use a photo scanner app, and the best of these apps even enable you to enhance the quality of your old photographs.
-As well as replicating older photos, photo-scanning apps also come in handy for images of physical documents, passports, business cards and more, enabling you to keep the scans on your device conveniently and to share them if desired.
+As well as replicating older photos, the best scanner for photos apps also comes in handy for images of physical documents, passports, business cards, and more, enabling you to keep the scans on your device conveniently and share them.

 What are the best apps to scan photos with smartphone?

 The Google Play Store is awash with photography apps, and we’ve compiled our choice of the best photo scanner apps for Android devices.
-The following apps are highly rated by users and have a wide variety of features to take advantage of.
-They are all free to download, and while some are entirely free to use, some have in-app purchases for extra features and functionality.
+The following photo scanner apps for android are mostly free to have a wide variety of features.

-We’re starting with Google’s own photo scan app as it has a huge amount to offer.
-You can save your favorite printed photos to the camera of your mobile device and rather than an exact copy, and the enhanced digital scans can make them look better.
-The app takes multiple shots of scanned photos with glare removal, perspective correction, auto cropping based on edge detection, and smart rotation, and the process is quick and easy.
-Further features include advanced editing, filters, and movies, and once you’ve scanned your photos, you can keep them safe, secure, and organized with the Google Photos app and saving to the cloud.
+Starting with Google’s own photo scan app that has a lot to offer.
+You can save your favorite printed photos to the smartphone or cloud storage apps, and the enhanced digital scans can make them look better.
+Google PhotoScan app takes multiple shots of scanned photos with glare removal, perspective correction, auto-cropping based on edge detection, and smart rotation, and the process is quick and easy.
+Further features include advanced editing, filters, and movies, and once you’ve scanned your photos, you can keep them safe, secure, and organized with the Google Photos app and saving to the cloud for free.

-PhotoScan has a nice clean interface, is user-friendly and receives regular updates, so we wholeheartedly recommend it.
+PhotoScan has a nice clean interface, is user-friendly, and receives regular updates, so we wholeheartedly recommend it.
 Overall, Google PhotoScan is probably the best photo scanner app to start with.

 Price: Free with Ads/ Offers IAP

 Rapid Scanner is an excellent scanner app for android that works with all kinds of documents, photos, id cards, receipts, bills, business cards, whiteboards, and other papers.
-With Rapid Scanner it’s easy to digitize old photos.
-You simply select the picture you want to scan then crop it using the 8 points multi-selection tool.
-The app can also be useful for scanning documents, ID cards and more and exporting to PDF files.
+With Rapid Scanner, it’s easy to digitize old photos.
+You select the picture you want to scan, then crop it using the 8 points multi-selection tool.
+The app can also be useful for scanning documents, ID cards, and more and exporting to PDF files.
 The optimized scan feature enhances your photos, and there are additional filters that can be applied after scanning.

 Further features include an in-built gallery for viewing your photos, a documents organizer, and an integrated search option that makes it easy to find your saved documents.
 One snag is that you’ll need to upgrade to the pro version via an in-app purchase if you want to remove the watermark.

 Price: Free with Ads/ Offers IAP